ABI-Software/MAPcore-Documentation/source/DataViewer.rst

 This module has the ability to:

-    - Plot electrophysiological CSV datasets in thge knowledgbase or Blackfynn.
+    - Plot electrophysiological CSV datasets in the knowledgbase or Blackfynn.
     - Plot genome and other static CSV datasests.
     - Navigate large datasets via the user interface.
     - Add and remove channels from a plot and export them.